-First and foremost, if you are a small business and you don’t have a Marketing Director at your company, the first step is to spend some time to educate yourself about how to master the Pinterest platform.
-Trying to use Pinterest for business without a defined strategy will just suck up your time and get you nowhere.
+First and foremost, if you are a small business owner or blogger, the first step is to spend some time to educate yourself about how to master the Pinterest platform.
+Trying to use Pinterest for business without a well defined strategy will just suck up your time and get you nowhere.

 Here is a short video to show you exactly what Pinterest Analytics to look at and where to find them.

 A few other examples of ways to incorporate social selling in your online business:

 A potential consumer asks a question that your product or service is uniquely able to handle.
 How do you find those asking questions?
 Solution: If you don’t have the budget to invest in monitoring apps (such as Cison.com) simply search an industry specific hashtag to see what thought leaders are conversing about. #DigitalMarketing

 Example: A consumer expresses a concern or problem with a competitor’s product or service.
 Solution: Offer your solution in the comments.
 Be careful not to force your product or service down someone’s throat.
 Instead point them to an article your company has produced (such as a blog) or another educational piece that shows that you understand the problem they are faced with and how to resolve it.

 Example: A consumer asks for your recommendation by email based on previous content you wrote about or expertise they know you have.
 Provide a direct link to a piece of content or an offer that provides the answer to what they are looking for.